Path Planning for Aerial Relays via Probabilistic Roadmaps: Proof of Theorem

 \begin{nonextendedonly} \cmt{intro} The following is a sketch of the proof of \thref{thm:guarantee}.
-The complete proof can be found in the extended version of this paper \acom{cite arxiv version}. \begin{bullets} \blt[given path] Let $\pathsingle_2\define\{\loc_2[0],\loc_2[1],\ldots,\loc_2[\numwp_0-1]\}$ be the path for UAV-2 returned by Algorithm~\ref{algo:trajtwo} \begin{bullets} \blt[max num lift up] and $\numlift\define \min\{\indlift\in\mathbb{N}:\liftfun^{(\indlift)}(\pathsingle_2)=\liftfun^{(\indlift+1)}(\pathsingle_2)\}$. \end{bullets} \blt[succeed at top] If Algorithm~\ref{algo:trajone} fails to provide a valid path, it necessarily fails to find a valid path at all iterations and, in particular, at the $\numlift$-th iteration.
-Therefore, to prove the theorem, it suffices to show that the algorithm succeeds if it reaches the $\numlift$-th iteration, which is the worst case. \blt[existence of UAV-1 path]To this end, suppose that there is a path for UAV-1 that results in a valid (combined) path when UAV-2 follows $\liftfun^{(\numlift)}(\pathsingle_2)$. \begin{bullets} \blt[feasible] Then, there is necessarily a path from a node corresponding to $\nodesetuo[0]$ to a node corresponding to $\destsetuo$ in the extended graph constructed from $\liftfun^{(\numlift)}(\pathsingle_2)$.
-The combined path is, therefore, feasible. \blt[need not produced by Algo 2] Since Algorithm~\ref{algo:trajone} is based on a shortest path algorithm and a feasible path exists, a feasible path will be found.
-Due to Algorithm~\ref{algo:trajtwo}, $\loc_2[\numwp_0-1]\in\rateset(\locbs,2\minuavrate+\minuerate,\minuavrate+\minuerate)\cap\rateset(\locue,\minuerate)$, which implies that this path is also valid.
-Therefore, to prove the theorem, it suffices to find \textit{any} path for UAV-1 such that the combined path of both UAVs is feasible, and this path needs not be the one produced by Algorithm~\ref{algo:trajone}.
-The rest of the proof proceeds by constructing such a path and proving that it is feasible. \end{bullets}
+The complete proof can be found in the extended version of this paper \cite{viet2026planningarxiv}. \begin{bullets} \blt[given path] Let $\pathsingle_2\define\{\loc_2[0],\loc_2[1],\ldots,\loc_2[\numwp_0-1]\}$ be the path for UAV-2 returned by Algorithm~\ref{algo:trajtwo} \begin{bullets} \blt[max num lift up] and $\numlift\define \min\{\indlift\in\mathbb{N}:\liftfun^{(\indlift)}(\pathsingle_2)=\liftfun^{(\indlift+1)}(\pathsingle_2)\}$. \end{bullets} \blt[UAV-2 path lifted to top] If Algorithm~\ref{algo:trajone} fails to provide a valid path, it necessarily fails to find a valid path at all iterations and, in particular, at the $\numlift$-th iteration.
+Therefore, to prove the theorem, it suffices to show that the algorithm succeeds if it reaches the $\numlift$-th iteration, which is the worst case.
+Equivalently, it has to be shown that Algorithm~\ref{algo:trajone} can find a path to $\mathbb{N} \times \destsetuo$ through the extended graph corresponding to $\liftfun^{(\numlift)}(\pathsingle_2)$. \blt[combined path feasible] Since Algorithm~\ref{algo:trajone} is based on a shortest path algorithm, it will return a path to $\mathbb{N} \times \destsetuo$ if at least one such a path exists.
+Therefore, to prove the theorem, it suffices to find \textit{any} path to $\mathbb{N} \times \destsetuo$. \blt[proof structure]To establish the existence of such a path in the extended graph, the proof designs a path for UAV-1 and shows that the resulting combined path is valid.

 \end{bullets} \end{nonextendedonly}

 \begin{extendedonly}